AndrewMathas/WebQuiz/README.rst

 Authors
 =======

-The LaTeX_ component of WebQuizTeX_ was written by Andrew Mathas and the python, `CSS` and `javascript` code was written by Andrew Mathas (and Don Taylor), based on an initial prototype of Don Taylor's from 2001.
+The LaTeX_ component of WebQuiz_ was written by Andrew Mathas and the python, `CSS` and `javascript` code was written by Andrew Mathas (and Don Taylor), based on an initial prototype of Don Taylor's from 2001.
 Since 2004 the program has been maintained and developed by Andrew Mathas.
 Although the program has changed